Updates about the pre-1975 service pensions injustice

 Parliamentary Command 945 is a prerogative instrument.
 The Scheme rules are set out in "Prerogative Instruments" that derive their authority from Her Majesty The Queen and are not subject to the approval, annulment or amendment by Parliament.
 For the Royal Navy and Royal Marines ..."

-The real status of those Government publications known as "Command Papers" is not difficult to check.
+The true, non-legislative, status of those Government publications known as "Command Papers" is not difficult to check.
 Command Papers are technically presented to Parliament by Royal Command, but their contents are not commands.

 Command Papers "Cmnd 945 Service Pay and Pensions" (Feb 1960) and "Cmnd 675 Armed Forces Pensions" (Feb 1959) were not pension warrants, and simply reported the outcomes of pay and pensions reviews.
 Neither of them said anything about Grigg Recommendation XII.

 According to their website, the letters in question were on behalf of "Combined Armed Forces Federation UK" (CAFFUK / CAFF UK) pre-1975 pension campaigners.
-A ministerial letter published on the same website appears to have explained to them the status of Command Papers before these letters were sent to HM The Queen.
+A ministerial letter published on the same website appears to have already explained the status of Command Papers to campaigners before they wrote to HM The Queen.

 - Equality for Veterans Association (EfVA)